Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

        kubectl get po --namespace kong -w

-4. Once all pods are running, find the Cloud Loadbalancer of your Kong Gateway Dataplane:
+4. Once all pods are running, find the cloud load balancer of your {{site.base_gateway}} data plane:

        kubectl get svc --namespace kong quickstart-kong-proxy -w

-5. Using your DNS Provider, configure DNS entry to point to the LoadBalancer shown by the last step.
+5. Using your DNS Provider, configure a DNS entry to point to the load balancer shown by the last step.
 A wildcard DNS record is recommended for development environments.

-6. Now you should be able to open Kong Manager with the kong subdomain on your domain.
+6. Open Kong Manager with the kong subdomain on your domain.
 For example: [https://kong.example.com](https://kong.example.com) Or open it with the following command:

        open "https://$(kubectl get ingress --namespace kong quickstart-kong-manager -o jsonpath='{.spec.tls[0].hosts[0]}')"